DataONEorg/dataone-web/content/people/pip-bricher.md

 role: Data Officer
 organization: 'Southern Ocean Observing System'

-shortbio: "Dr Pip Bricher is the data officer for the Southern Ocean Observing System, based at IMAS.
-She focusses on finding ways to improve and encourage data sharing in the Southern Ocean."
+shortbio: 'Dr Pip Bricher is the data officer for the Southern Ocean Observing System, based at IMAS.
+She focusses on finding ways to improve and encourage data sharing in the Southern Ocean.'
-longbio: "Dr Pip Bricher is the data officer for the Southern Ocean Observing System, based at IMAS.
-She focusses on finding ways to improve and encourage data sharing in the Southern Ocean.
-"Dr Pip Bricher is the data officer for the Southern Ocean Observing System, based at IMAS.
+longbio: 'Dr Pip Bricher is the data officer for the Southern Ocean Observing System, based at IMAS.
 She focusses on finding ways to improve and encourage data sharing in the Southern Ocean.
 Before taking up this role, Pip was a development and extension officer for the Sense-T viticulture program at UTAS, working with wine grape growers to collect